-FILENAME - full path to GMW file to save
+• FILENAME - full path to GMW file to save

-EMBED SCRIPT
+EMBED\SCRIPT

 The EMBED\SCRIPT command allows you to call another script from within a script or to load a workspace file.
 This can be useful in many situations.
 For example, if you have a common set of data files that you want to load for each script operation, you could simply create a script that loaded those files, then embed that script within your other scripts.
+The following parameters are supported by the command:

 - FILENAME full path to script or workspace file to run - SKIP\UNLOAD\ALL specifies whether or not the first UNLOAD\ALL or UNLOAD\LAYER command in the script file being run should be skipped.
-This is useful for embedding workspace files which typically unload everything to start with.
+This is useful for embedding work-space files which typically unload everything to start with.
 Use SKIP\UNLOAD\ALL=YES to skip the first UNLOAD\ALL or UNLOAD\LAYER command.

-RUN COMMAND
+RUN\COMMAND